 Foods rich in protein such as pork, liver, pulses, groundnut and eggs are good sources.
 Wholegrain and enriched cereals parboiled rice, unpolished rice and sprouted pulses contribute Vitamin B1.
 Soya bean is a rich source.

 It causes symptoms of peripheral neuritis , mental depression , disturbed general metabolism with loss of weight.
 The deficiency affects gastro-intestinal tract , cardiovascular system and peripheral nervous system.
-Severe Vitamin B1 deficiency produces the disease called Beri-Beri so named as the patient suffering from it develops sheep like galt.
+Severe Water Soluble Vitamins B1 deficiency produces the disease called Beri-Beri so named as the patient suffering from it develops sheep like galt.

 Vitamin B2 (Riboflavin)